Apple Card: Cashback

 Regular purchases made using the physical card earn 1%, purchases made with Apple Pay earn 2%, and purchases at Apple Stores and selected partners earn 3%.
-Cashback on eligible purchases is deposited into the customer's Apple Cash account or applied as a statement credit.
+Cashback on eligible purchases is deposited into the customer's Apple Cash account, or deposited in the customer's Apple Card Savings Account, or applied as a statement credit.

 Fees

 Apple Card does not charge late, foreign transaction, returned payment, or annual credit card fees, but it does generate interest fees when carrying a balance and interchange fees charged to the vendor.

+Apple Card Savings

+Launched on April 17, 2023, it allows Apple Card owners and co-owners to open a 4.15% savings account to deposit their Daily Cash, with no fees and no minimum balance.

 Card management

 The Wallet app collates Apple Card transactions by category and provides weekly and monthly activity summaries.
 Apple Maps is used to provide a colour-coded category, map location, and contact details for the merchant (where available).